Trump questions taking immigrants from 'shithole countries': sources

 One of the sources who was briefed on the conversation said that Trump said, “Why do we want all these people from Africa here?
 They’re shithole countries ...
 We should have more people from Norway.”

-The second source familiar with the conversation, said Trump also questioned the need for Haitians in the United States.
+The second source familiar with the conversation, said Trump, who has vowed to clamp down on illegal immigration, also questioned the need for Haitians in the United States.

-Many Democrats and some Republican lawmakers slammed Trump for his remarks.
+Many Democrats and some Republican lawmakers slammed the president for his remarks.

 Republican U.S. Representative Mia Love, a daughter of Haitian immigrants, said the comments were “unkind, divisive, elitist, and fly in the face of our nation’s values” and called on Trump to apologize to the American people and to the countries he denigrated.